Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +500

-- In terms of its odds to win the national championship (+500), Alabama is second-best in the country.
-It is one spot higher than that, best, according to computer rankings.
+- Alabama is only second-best in college basketball in terms of its odds to win the national championship (+500), but best according to computer rankings.

-- The Crimson Tide were +5000 to win the national championship at the beginning of the season, and have now moved up to +500, which is the 62nd-biggest change in the country.
+- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the beginning of the season to +500.
+Among all teams in the country, that is the 62nd-biggest change.

+- Based on its moneyline odds, Alabama has a 16.7% chance of winning the national championship.

+- The Terrapins' national championship odds have improved from +15000 at the beginning of the season to +8000, the 55th-biggest change among all teams.

-- Alabama has a 16.7% chance of winning the national championship, based on its moneyline odds.
+- Maryland has a 1.2% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.